Money Smarts Blog

 When you’ve figured out the answers, find the budget style that works best for you and get started.

 Every stage in life requires a different amount of insurance.

-If you’re an unmarried college student, you probably don’t need much more than renters insurance and auto (if you even have your own car).
+If you’re an unmarried college student, you probably don’t need much more than renters insurance and auto.

-If you own your own home, you might need to add life insurance on top of your homeowners and other policies.
+If you're married or own your own home, you might need to add life insurance on top of your homeowners and other policies.